GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

     ```sql
     \df azure_openai.create_embeddings
     ```
-1. Adding an index to improve vector search speed.
+1. Adding an [DiskANN Vector Index](https://aka.ms/pg-diskann-docs) to improve vector search speed.

-    Using [DiskANN on Postgres Preview](https://aka.ms/pg-diskann-blogs) - DiskANN is a scalable approximate nearest neighbor search algorithm for efficient vector search at any scale.
+    Using [DiskANN Vector Index in Azure Database for PostgreSQL](https://aka.ms/pg-diskann-blog) - DiskANN is a scalable approximate nearest neighbor search algorithm for efficient vector search at any scale.
 It offers high recall, high queries per second (QPS), and low query latency, even for billion-point datasets.
 This makes it a powerful tool for handling large volumes of data.
 [Learn more about DiskANN from Microsoft](https://aka.ms/pg-diskann-docs).
 Now, you are ready to install the <code spellcheck="false">pg_diskann</code> extension using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.

     ```sql
     CREATE EXTENSION IF NOT EXISTS pg_diskann;